dreamerlyhq/docs/pages/docs/getting-started/quickstart.md

 Create and deploy your NFT collection.
 {% /image %}

-## 4. Connect with the App Store's backend
+## 3. Connect with the App Store's backend

 The Apple App Store's app-specific shared secret needs to be set up for Dreamerly to connect with Apple and verify purchase receipts on your behalf.
 See our [App Store Connect's app-specific shared secret guide](/docs/appstoreconnect-app-specific-shared-secret) for more information.

-## 5. Configure the App Store's products
+## 4. Configure the App Store's products

-Before you can start using Dreamerly to fetch NFTs, you must configure your products in the App Store.
-See our guide for [App Store Connect](/docs/ios-products) for help navigating this process.
+To enable your in-app purchase product offerings, configure your products in the App Store.
+See our [iOS product setup guide for App Store Connect](/docs/ios-products) for help navigating this process.

 If you are selling iOS products, be sure to sign your Paid Applications Agreement and fill out your banking and tax information in [App Store Connect](https://appstoreconnect.apple.com/) > [Agreements, Tax, and Banking](https://appstoreconnect.apple.com/WebObjects/iTunesConnect.woa/da/jumpTo?page=contracts).
 This needs to be completed before you can test any purchases.